Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

+# SLK_img2pixel documentation (WIP)

-The user interface is divided into two windows.
+The user interface is divided into two moveable windows.

 # Preview